-A popular question I get asked on a weekly basis but other logo designers or people looking to becoming a logo designer is “What sketching equipment do you use?”
-I thought it would make a good resource to make a list and explanation of the equipment that I can refer people to.
+A popular question I get asked on a weekly basis but other logo designers or people looking to become a logo designer is “What sketching equipment do you use?”
+I thought it would be a good resource to make a list and explanation of the equipment that I can refer people to.

 When starting out as a logo designer, one of the most satisfying things is building yourself a great set of equipment.
 There is an old saying that goes “you are only as good as the tools you use” which can be very true.

 Using all the fancy and expensive equipment is nice and feels good and yes some of the expensive gear does do a better job if budget is no objection,

 I have been there buying all the flashy gear but over the years I have tested plenty of pens, pencils and sketchbooks so I have made a list below of some very affordable gear if you’re starting out or looking to purchase new equipment.